EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/bug-report.md

 - Operating System: [e.g. Linux, macOS, Windows including version]
 - Other:

-### Step-by-step guide on how to reproduce the bug

-1. Use numbered steps for easier later reference.
-1. If you used the CLI, include the command you ran:
-    ```bash
-    the command run
-    ```

 ### Output

-Optionally include the tool's output, either in its entirety (e.g. as a text file), or only the relevant section(s) (e.g. inline here).
+Optionally include the tool's output.
+You can add a screenshot, or copy and paste the text output either in its entirety or only the relevant section(s).
+Inline the output as a codeblock here or attach a text file.

 ```
-output
+example output
 ```

-or attach a screenshot.

 ### File(s) scanned

 Optionally attach the file (e.g. Bazel profile).

 ### Further details

+Provide other data related to this issue that may prove helpful.